canonical/kafka-k8s-operator/README.md

 ## Requirements

-For production environments, it is recommended to deploy at least 5 nodes for Zookeeper and 3 for Kafka.
+For production environments, it is recommended to deploy at least 5 nodes for ZooKeeper and 3 for Kafka.
 While the following requirements are meant to be for production, the charm can be deployed in much smaller environments.

 - 64GB of RAM